pberba/pberba.github.io/security/_posts/2021-11-22-linux-threat-hunting-for-persistence-sysmon-auditd-webshell.md

 **MITRE**: [https://attack.mitre.org/techniques/T1505/003/](https://attack.mitre.org/techniques/T1505/003/)

 A web shell is backdoor installed in a web server by an attacker.
-Once installed, it becomes the initial foothold of the attacker, and if it’s never detected, then it becomes an easy way to persistent backdoor.
+Once installed, it becomes the initial foothold of the attacker, and if it’s never detected, then it becomes an easy persistent backdoor.

 In our example, to install a web shell we add a bad `.php` file inside`/var/www/html` Some reasons this can happen are:

 *   the web application has a vulnerable upload API
 *   the web application has a critical RCE vulnerability
 *   the attacker has existing access that can modify the contents of the web root folder

 If the attacker can upload malicious files that run as php, then he can get remote access to the machine.

 One famous example of this is the [2017 Equifax Data Breach](https://republicans-oversight.house.gov/wp-content/uploads/2018/12/Equifax-Report.pdf).
 You can read the report, but here’s my TLDR: